CUFCTL/mlbd/skills/python.md

 The recommended way to use Python is through [Anaconda](https://www.anaconda.com/), which provides an easier way to manage Python packages, and installs a lot of useful packages immediately for you.
 Anaconda can be installed on most platforms.
 On Palmetto, Anaconda is available as a module:
 ```
+# append these commands to ~/.bashrc so that they run every time you log in
+module purge
 module add anaconda3/5.1.0
 ```